 Children with certain medical conditions may be impacted by air quality in the moderate (yellow – 51-100) and unhealthy for sensitive groups (orange – 101-150) levels.
 Parents/guardians of these children should notify their schools.

-The Coalition for Safe Schools and Communities believes that schools are the best place for students to be when air quality is poor as they are well-supervised, can be kept indoors, and are able to continue to learn.
-However, if air quality becomes hazardous (maroon – 301-500) and schools do not have the ability to keep outdoor air from easily entering the school, then a school may decide to close.
-Schools make this decision based on their own local factors.
+If air quality becomes hazardous (maroon – 301-500) and schools do not have the ability to keep outdoor air from easily entering the school, then a school may decide to close.
+Schools make this decision based on their own local factors

 To learn more about the Coalition for Safe Schools and Communities’ recommendations for preparing for unhealthy air quality, see page 14 of its Hazards Responses guidance and pages 10-11 of its Facilities Report.